-- employee-related costs, including salaries, benefits and stock-based compensation expense, for personnel engaged in research, development and clinical management functions; - expenses incurred under agreements with third party clinical sites for the treatment and follow-up for patients enrolled in our clinical trials;

-- the cost of acquiring and manufacturing preclinical study materials, including manufacturing registration and validation batches; - payments made under third-party licensing agreements; - costs incurred to develop the manufacturing process and capabilities for future clinical trials and commercialization.
+- employee-related costs, including salaries, benefits and stock-based compensation expense, for personnel engaged in research, development and clinical management functions; - expenses incurred under agreements with third party clinical sites for the treatment and follow-up for patients enrolled in our clinical trials; - the cost of acquiring and manufacturing preclinical study materials, including manufacturing registration and validation batches; - payments made under third-party licensing agreements; - costs incurred to develop the manufacturing process and capabilities for future clinical trials and commercialization.
 Our clinical trial material for use in our existing clinical trials was manufactured in prior years; - costs related to compliance with quality and regulatory requirements; - costs of outside consultants, primarily related to regulatory; and - facility-related expenses, which include direct depreciation costs and expenses for rent and maintenance of facilities and insurance, and other operating costs if specifically identifiable to research and development activities.

-We expect that our research and development expenses will continue to increase substantially for the foreseeable future and will comprise a larger percentage of our total expenses as we complete our clinical trials and commence additional clinical trials, continue to discover and develop additional product candidates and develop and scale our manufacturing capabilities including payments to contract manufacturing organizations (CMOs) for the commercial scale manufacturing or our product candidate CAN-2409.
+We expect that our research and development expenses will continue to increase substantially for the foreseeable future and will comprise a larger percentage of our total expenses as we complete our clinical trials and commence additional clinical trials, continue to discover and develop additional product candidates and develop and scale our manufacturing capabilities.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to increased scale and duration of later stage clinical trials.